xrq-phys/BliContractor.jl/README.md

 ## Performance

-Here is a brief benchmark report given by [BenchmarkTools](https://github.com/JuliaCI/BenchmarkTools.jl).
+Here is a brief benchmark report given by [BenchmarkTools](https://github.com/JuliaCI/BenchmarkTools.jl), showing that TBLIS' giving better performance over other implementations especially when one has a non-unit column stride (as is the case of `ForwardDiff.Dual`).

 For plain `Float64` number:
 ```